pranavphoenix/VisionXformer/README.md

 We have added RoPE in the title of models which used Rotary Postion Embedding

-The code for using all for these models for classification of CIFAR 10 dataset is provided
+The code for using all for these models for classification of CIFAR 10/Tiny ImageNet dataset is provided

 ### Models